Hero Image

 Written by Communications Team

-11-year-old Ngorok is a proud Child Rights Club member in Karamoja, Uganda and after joining her local Child Rights Club, is finally achieving her dream of going to school.
+11- year-old Ngorok Nivea is a proud Child Rights Club member in Karamoja, Uganda and after joining her local Child Rights Club, is finally achieving her dream of going to school.

-When she was eight, Ngorok and her older sister were picked up by the authorities and brought back to her home village in Karamoja, to live with her elderly grandmother.
+When she was eight, Nivea and her older sister were picked up by the authorities and brought back to her home village in Karamoja, to live with her elderly grandmother.

 She soon took over the running of her grandmother’s firewood business, collecting and selling wood in her village.

-But, when a Child Rights Club started in her village, Ngorok joined straight away.
+But, when a Child Rights Club started in her village, Nivea joined straight away.
 She loves attending meetings and helping other children in her community.
-After joining the Child Rights Club Ngorok was encouraged to register at a local school and start her education.
+After joining the Child Rights Club Nivea was encouraged to register at a local school and start her education.

-Club members spoke to her family about the importance of education and persuaded her older sister to take over the running of the firewood business so that Ngorok could focus on learning.
+Club members spoke to her family about the importance of education and persuaded her older sister to take over the running of the firewood business so that Nivea could focus on learning.

 "I advise all of my peers not to ever go live on the streets because it is not a good life there.
 Now I am in school and respected in my community as a Child Rights Club member."